 '''

-window.addEventListener("load", init)
+window.addEventListener("load", main)

-function init()
+function main()

 {

 let c = document.getElementById("surface");

 let pen = c.getContext("2d");

 let hor = document.getElementById("hor");

 let ver = document.getElementById("ver");

 }

 '''

 What we propose to do is to move a little square around inside of the canvas.
-Let's, for now, make the square be $50 \times 50$ pixels and we will color it blue.
+Let's, for now, make the square be 50×50 pixels and we will color it blue.
 We can begin to see we will need some variables.
 Here is a list of some considerations